 Not all exterior surfaces are created equal, and your paint choice should reflect that.
 A good rule of thumb is to use a satin or semi-gloss finish for trim, doors, and window frames.
 These finishes are more durable and easier to clean, which is perfect for high-touch areas.
 For the main siding, a flat or eggshell finish is often ideal because it does a great job of hiding minor surface imperfections.
 Beyond the finish, consider the material you’re painting.
 Wood, vinyl, stucco, and brick all have different textures and absorption rates, so choosing a paint formulated for that specific surface will give you the best adhesion and longevity.

-Get Clean Lines and Even Coverage
+How to Get Crisp Lines and Even Coverage

 To paint efficiently and avoid frustrating mistakes, always work from the top down.
 Start with the eaves and overhangs, then move to the main walls of the house.
 This strategy prevents fresh paint from dripping onto areas you’ve already finished.
 Once the main surfaces are coated, you can move on to the trim around windows and doors.
 Use painter’s tape to protect your windows and create crisp, clean lines.
 When painting next to a different color, use a technique called “cutting in” with a brush to create a sharp edge before you roll the larger section.
 This methodical approach is key to achieving that polished, professional look.